I've talked a lot about how Zettelkasten is complicatedZettelkasten shouldn't be complicated, but it is.Zettelkasten is Complicated

 Article Link: https://zettelkasten.de/posts/collectors-fallacy/

-- I collect things mainly because of loss aversion I don’t want to potentially lose some knowledge I find meaningful
+- I collect things mainly because of loss aversionloss aversionthe fear of losing something is a greater motivator than the prospect of gaining something I don't want to potentially lose some knowledge I find meaningful

-- merging content, information, ideas, and thoughts and processing it is what integrates knowledge into our brain connecting ideas is powerful
+- merging content, information, ideas, and thoughts and processing it is what integrates knowledge into our brain connecting ideas is powerfulconnecting ideas is powerful* encourages you to revisit old ideas and improves learning.

 - I don't really get the reward like these doves.
 For me it's just an unnecessary step.